-President Biden and Russia’s Putin meet ahead of summit
+Biden-Putin summit ends with some diplomatic steps forward but no significant announcements

 Putin and his entourage arrived first at the summit site: Villa La Grange, a grand lakeside mansion set in Geneva’s biggest park.
 Next were Biden and his team.
 Swiss President Guy Parmelin will greet the two leaders.

 The three spent a moment together in front of the cameras.
-Biden and Putin will first hold a relatively intimate meeting joined by U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov.
-Each side will have a translator.
+Biden and Putin held a relatively intimate meeting with U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov.
+Each side had a translator.

-The meeting will then expand to include five senior aides on each side.

-After the meeting concludes, Putin will hold a solo news conference and then Biden will follow suit.
-The White House opted against a joint news conference, deciding it did not want to appear to elevate Putin at a moment when the president is urging European allies to pressure Putin to cut out myriad provocations.

 Biden sees himself with few peers on foreign policy.
 He traveled the globe as a member of the Senate Foreign Relations Committee and was given difficult foreign policy assignments by President Barack Obama when Biden was vice president.
 His portfolio included messy spots like Iraq and Ukraine and weighing the mettle of China’s Xi Jinping during his rise to power.